Bart Campolo

 Bart Campolo (born April 2, 1963) is an American humanist speaker and writer.
 He is the son of Tony Campolo, and was a pastor before transitioning from Christianity to secular humanism.
 Campolo is the co-founder of Mission Year and the author of several books including Kingdom Works: True Stories of God and His People in Inner City America and Things We Wish We Had Said, which he co-wrote with his father.
 His most recent book, Why I Left, Why I Stayed, also co-written with his father, is a reflection on both men's "spiritual odysseys and how they evolved when their paths diverged."
-Campolo is known for giving impassioned speeches to young people, particularly recruiting them to be more involved in their local urban areas.
 He was the first Humanist Chaplain at the University of Southern California.
-Campolo hosts a podcast called Humanize Me.

 Early life and education

-Bart Campolo was born April 2, 1963 in Philadelphia.
+Bart Campolo was born April 2, 1963, in Philadelphia.
 He was named for the Swiss Reformed theologian Karl Barth.
 Campolo attended Haverford College before completing a B.A. in Religious Studies from Brown University.

-Mission Year
+Ministry work

 In 1999, Campolo and his wife, Marty, founded Mission Year, an urban Christian ministry program.
 It was born out of the merger of their first organization, Kingdomworks, and Campolo's father's Evangelical Association for the Promotion of Education.
-Mission Year currently serves Chicago, Houston, and Philadelphia.
-Members of the group "live, work, ... and build intentional relationships in marginalized neighborhoods" in order to spread their message and work toward improving the lives of the poor.
-Mission Year offers short term (week-long) as well as year-long commitments.